AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Lock File Fix.md

 This is a common error that you might see in the event of an unclean server shutdown.
 Most of the time this error occurs when the database does not shut down properly and the lock file does not get released.
 This prevents the database from starting the next time the Service is initiated and returns the error.

 The error will display when trying to start the Service from the command line.
-Any time the service does not start peroperly, a log file is written called LastStartUpError.txt.
+Any time the service does not start properly, a log file is written called LastStartUpError.txt.
 The location of this file can be found in System Settings on the Controller - General page in the Logging section.
-This file will containe the error text as shown below:
+This file will contain the error text as shown below:

 ![Screenshot](/Internal%20Guides/Screenshots/LockFile.png)